-Sexual harassment and aggression against journalists have a range of negative consequences and implications for individual journalists and news organizations.
+Sexual harassment, aggression, and occupational intimidation against journalists have a range of negative consequences and implications for individual journalists and news organizations.
 While awareness is increasing, there is still much to learn.

 Berdahl, J. L., & Raver, J. L. (2010).
 Sexual harassment.
 In S. Zedeck (Ed.), APA Handbook of Industrial Organizational Psychology Volume 3: Maintaining, Expanding, and Contracting the Organization (pp. 641-669).
 American Psychological Association: Washington, DC.

 Chan, D. K-S., Lam, C. B., Chow, S. Y., & Cheung, S. F. (2008).
 Examining job-related, psychological, and physical outcomes of workplace sexual harassment: A meta-analytic review.
 Psychology of Women Quarterly, 32, 362-376.

 Collingworth, L. L., Fitzgerald, L. F., & Drasgow, F. (2009).
 In harm’s way: Factors related to psychological distress following sexual harassment.
 Psychology of Women Quarterly, 33, 475-490.

 Cortina, L. M., & Berdalk, J. L. (2008).
 Sexual harassment in organziations: A decade of research in review.
 In C. L. Cooper & J. Barling (Eds.), Handbook of Organizational Behavior (pp.469-497).
 Thousand Oaks, CA: Sage.

 Flatow, G. (1994).
 Sexual harassment in Indiana daily newspapers.
 Newspaper Research Journal, 15, 32–45.